 The short answer: One of the cleaner puppy formulas available.
-Taste of the Wild High Prairie Puppy earns a B grade (78/100).
+Taste of the Wild High Prairie Puppy earns a B grade (good).
 Water buffalo and lamb meal anchor the protein base, salmon oil delivers DHA for brain development, and a five-strain probiotic blend supports the developing puppy gut.
 The grain-free profile suits puppies with sensitive stomachs.

 What's actually in TOTW Puppy?